oskarvid/snakemake-intro/README.md

 		"bcftools {params.stats} {params.verbose} {input} > {output}"
 ```

-## Limiting the number of parallel processes
+## Defining the number of threads for a rule
-Sometimes you have multiple files that need to be processed, but if you have limited compute resources you may only be able to process one file at a time.
-To limit the number of spawned processes you can use the `{threads}` directive.
-This will trick Snakemake into thinking that the rule will use 16 threads as in the example below.
+Snakemake has nifty resource management features, one of them is the `threads` directive.
+With the `threads` directive you can inform a rule how many threads a tool can use.
+Using the `threads` directive also informs snakemake that this rule is using a certain amount of threads, and snakemake will limit the total number of parallel executions of this rule if the total requested number of threads is more than the total number of threads available to the system.

 ```python
 rule MultipleThreadsRule:
 	input: